What is Ethereum and how does it work?

 If you’re looking to speculate on Ethereum, it’s simple to just buy and trade the cryptocurrency on a popular trading platform such as Robinhood or Binance.US.
 You can access the market 24 hours a day, and you’ll have good liquidity, meaning you can transact without moving the price much.
 The profit calculus is simple, too: You profit when you sell coins for more than you paid.

 If you’re thinking about mining Ethereum, you have to think like a business owner.
 You’ll have to invest significant amounts of money in mining rigs so that you can produce the cryptocurrency and then you’ll have to expend costly electricity as you mine it.
 You’ll need to run the numbers to see if it makes financial sense for you to make the initial investment and keep your operation running.
 That is, you want to earn coins that are worth more than you paid to mine them.
-With Ethereum’s validation system changing, would-be miners need to be sure the profit is still there.

 In the end, it’s easier to buy Ethereum than to mine it and requires less effort.
-There may be a profit potential in the mining of cryptocurrency, but you’ll have to see if the numbers work.
+There may still be profit potential in the mining of cryptocurrency, but you’ll have to see if the numbers work.

 Speculators can invest in cryptocurrencies such as Ethereum directly, but they can also invest in the companies that may profit from a move toward digital currencies.